psawyerberlin/votesecure/PythonSetup/ReadMe.md

 	step4: c:\node> ckb-cli account import-keystore --path "C:\temp\CKB_TestNet_PS2.json"
 				The first password is the password of the neuron wallet.
 The second is a password you set (note it down) Note in the output the lock_arg needed for next step!
-	step5: Create a deployment_config.toml file with this content [[cells]]
+	step5: Create a deployment_config.toml file with this content (the code_hash is the standard for neuron) [[cells]]
 				name = "votesecure_lockscript"
 				enable_type_id = false